 Some Things You Need to Know About Deceased Estates & Tax

 They say that the only certainties in life are death and taxes.
 Well, unfortunately, taxes also need to be paid after death.
-Understanding deceased estate tax rates and how taxes apply to a deceased estate can help guide the succession planning process and provide clarity to beneficiaries on whether there are tax implications on their inheritance.
+To navigate this complex landscape, it's essential to understand what a deceased estate is, including deceased estate tax rates and how taxes apply to a deceased estate

 If you're responsible for administering the estate of a loved one, then there are also tax obligations to be completed before the final distribution of an estate is made.
-Below, we walk you through everything you need to know about deceased estates and taxes.
+Below, we walk you through everything you need to know about what a deceased estate is and the legal process involved in managing it, along with its tax implications.

 Understanding tax on a deceased estate

 There is much to organise when administering a deceased person's estate, including satisfying the Australian Taxation Office (ATO)'s tax obligations.
 First and foremost, the ATO must be notified of a person's death.
-Usually, a relative, executor, legal practitioner, BAS or tax agent informs the ATO.
+Usually, family members, an executor, legal practitioner, BAS or tax agent informs the ATO.
 The death certificate and other supporting documents are required to officially notify the ATO of a loved one's passing.

 Deceased estate tax returns